Information On Medical Detox In Canada

 We are aware that within six to fourteen days of detoxification, it is not possible to fully eliminate a toxic substance from your system.
 In fact, many drugs will hibernate and store themselves in the body's fat tissues.
 The Sauna program was designed to help the body to sweat out any stored toxins that could be lingering in the fatty tissues.
 This program has proven to be of great success.

 Will you complete your detox within a medical detox?
 We cannot guarantee this without the dedication of the patient.
 However, it is rare that one does not continue the completion of his detox at a Medical Detox Center.
 We are certain that patients who follow the program and then obtain the appropriate aftercare, they are capable to safely stay away from the toxic substance they were consuming.

 Many medical detox facilities do not handle the mental or physiological reason that brought them to consuming the toxic substance in the first place.
 It is really important to take care of the different aspect while going through detox.
-This can involves finding a holistic doctor or other healthcare provider to provide them with the best care out there.
+This can involve finding a holistic doctor or other healthcare providers to provide them with the best care out there.

 How Long Will it Take?

 Some medical detox havee a fixed and unchanging detox protocol for each type of drug and for alcohol.
 Sometimes the duration period is too short and the patient is very uncomfortable that they leave and resume their toxic addiction to handle the discomfort.
 Sometimes it is unnecessarily long but it is almost always unchanging.

 The detox that we refer to patients are not subjected to a "standard" protocol.
 Instead, they are treated as they are-unique individuals whom we assist comfortably and safely in completing their detox based on a number of factors.
 The detox schedule for the patients changes frequently in response to how the patient is doing with the consideration of certain factors.